Sea-Level Rise Local Coastal Program Amendment

 Del Mar’s Plans for Adaptation and Sediment Management

 Del Mar’s approach to adaptation is comprised of many sub-components all designed to work together.
-Del Mar’s commitment is, for the long term, to maintain a popular public beach hosting one of the very few off-leash dog beaches in the County, offering public access at every street end, at the river mouth, and at Powerhouse Park, and offering a variety of recreational experiences ranging form surfing and swimming to volleyball, fishing, and other recreational activities.
+Del Mar’s commitment is, for the long term, to maintain a popular public beach hosting one of the very few off-leash dog beaches in the County, offering public access at every street end, at the river mouth, and at Powerhouse Park, and offering a variety of recreational experiences ranging from surfing and swimming to volleyball, fishing, and other recreational activities.
+This can be accomplished through implementation of adaptation actions today (i.e. beach nourishment and sediment management) and monitoring of the conditions to inform future planning decisions.

 The City of Del Mar is committed to monitor the following over time and discuss annual status reports with the collected data in a public forum via City Council to determine the level of significance and whether follow up action is necessary: